timelinez/timelinez.github.io/README.md

 1963-11-22 – President Kennedy and Texas Governor John Connally are shot in Dallas, with President Kennedy dying from his injuries.
 ```

-## Why?
+# Why?

+## Merkle Trees and Git

 We're in an age where opposing political forces have different accounts of what did or did not happen.
 A Merkle tree
 [[↗]](https://en.wikipedia.org/wiki/Merkle_tree) with widely shared SHA1s is solid evidence one way or the other on the
 account of events.
 Git is a very solid history retaining Merkle tree.
 GitHub (and equivalents) are very solid portals for
-Git repo curation.
+Git repo curation (see below).

-Groups, organizations and individuals can keep their own public Gi-backed Merkle tree timelines to help reinforce their
+Groups, organizations and individuals can keep their own public Git-backed Merkle tree timelines to help reinforce their
 account of events.
 Accounts of events that in a small way support democracy and honesty.

-# What is the reason for the GitHub-backed aspect to this?

-## Because Git is a nearly perfect history-retaining merkle tree.
+Git is a nearly perfect history-retaining merkle tree.
+It can't take more than a few gigabytes of history, and it
+doesn't really like binaries without add-ons (the fill that GB limit more quickly).
+Thus, we should aim to keep
+everything plain-ish text for this to work well.

+# Why GitHub and GitHub Pages?

 Changes made to a timeline should be inspectable
 by all and Git's history as presented by GitHub make that easy and polished.
 Not only that, timelines could receive
 contributions from anyone, including anonymous people, and subject to approval those contributions become accepted.

 Changes to a timeline (as anything held in Git) can't be modified after the event without that being evident in
 the Git history.
 This is a useful feature of a system that wants position itself as canonical and trustworthy.

+As alluded to, GitHub has build-in features to make this easy.

+1. TextArea editing of textfiles through the web user interface.
+No need to be a programmer to change files within the hosted Git repos.
+2. GitHub has a "pages" facility that auto-deploys sites when changes are saved (commits).

+## Microsoft?

+Because you trust GitHub (Microsoft owns GitHub), you're trusting that:

+1. There was no tampering with the Git history itself (the SHA1s should make that evident anyway).
+2. There was no mis-representation of anything during the serving and visualization/navigation of the timeline in a browser, where the source is "open" in a public repo.
+This is applicable to timelines served on github.io domains with public repos (as mentioned).

+# A worked example

 Say you were trying to maintain **the** canonical timeline for JFK's assassination, and wanted to represent that there was
 a "second shooter" on the grassy knoll in downtown Dallas.
 You could maintain your claims in a text file like so: